rileyjson/Cheetah-Sign/Design/UseCases.md

 **Why**: In order to maintain legally binding documents, the cheetah sign documents should be as tamper-proof as possible.
-To achieve this, there will be a login system where cheetah sign administrators
+To achieve this, there will be a login system where cheetah sign administrators must input a username and password in order to prove it is them.
+This will help avoid tampering and ensure that the documents are proper and organized.

+Not implementing measures to protect the legally binding documents directly clashes with BR1.

 **Actors**:

-**Flow**:
+**Flow**: When opening the program, users will be directed to a login screen.
+The user must input their username and password in order to access their files.